juju/docs/src/en/charms-storage.md

 ### Remove storage

-If you remove a unit that has storage, the storage is removed with the unit.
+Future versions of Juju will manage storage entirely separately from units.

-The long term plan is to enable storage to be managed separately from units for types of storage that can be persistent, such as EBS volumes.
-This will enable the storage to be reused by new units.
-We have not fully implemented this ability.
-One of the first steps in managing the storage life cycle separately is allowing you to remove existing storage, which you can do today.
+This will enable types of storage which can persist (e.g. EBS volumes) to be re-used by new units or workloads.
+This is not fully implemented in the current version of Juju, but one of the first steps is to be able to remove storage, which is currently possible.

-When you remove the storage attached to a running charm, `remove-storage` will run the storage-detaching hook, detach the storage from the machine, and remove the storage from the model, destroying the cloud storage resources in the process.
+When you remove the storage attached to a running charm, `remove-storage` will run the [storage-detaching hook][storagedetatching], detach the storage from the machine, and remove the storage from the model, destroying the cloud storage resources in the process.